Referrals, Fees and Rebates

 4Does the practice do assessments for ADD or ADHD?

-At the ASD assessment, there is insufficient time to also conduct a formal assessment for ADD or ADHD.
-We do not do formal assessments for these conditions at this time (this may change in the future).
 However, as part of the ASD assessment, our psychologist may report attention difficulties, for example, and recommend further assessment to clarify whether your child meets formal diagnostic criteria for ADD or ADHD.
 Paediatricians usually monitor children over the longer term and complete a formal assessment if they think it is helpful.

 5Can I claim the cost of the report from Medicare or private health insurer?